ALJarvis/STA_ToM/README.md

 * STA.R: All state-trace analysis code
 * ANOVA.R: All analysis of variance code
 * DataDictionary.csv: Data dictionary for all relevant code
+* SupplementaryAnalyses: ALl analysis code for the supplementary materials